aws/iot-atlas/src/README.md

 Certain changes to content are not reflected with the _fast render_ process.
 To see these, enter `CTRL+C` to stop the Hugo container process and run `./make_hugo.sh -d` again, then refresh the browser.

-**When i run `make_hugo.sh`, it fails to build the docker image completely due to issues with newer versions of Golang always connecting to upstream `proxy.gloang.org` to fetch modules when `go get` command is issued.
-How to work arround this issue?***
+**When I run `make_hugo.sh`, it fails to build the docker image completely due to issues with newer versions of Golang always connecting to upstream `proxy.gloang.org` to fetch modules when the `go get` command is issued.
+How do I work arround this issue?***

 Golang after version 1.13 will always try to fetch modules via upstream proxy `proxy.golang.org`.
 In some organizations, this domain is not accessible  due to corporate security mandates.
-To bypass this, you can explicitly set the environment variable `GOPROXY` to value `direct`.
-Execute the command to run the local development environment as follows: `GOPROXY=direct ./make_hugo.sh -d`.
+To bypass this, you can explicitly set the environment variable `GOPROXY` to the value `direct`.
+Execute the following command to run the local development environment as: `GOPROXY=direct ./make_hugo.sh -d` bypassing the Golang proxy setting.